COLLABORATIVE MARRIAGE SKILLS:

 Participants will:

-resolve conflicts, and manage anger effectively (goal)
+talk, listen, resolve conflicts, and manage anger more effectively (goal).

 What you will receive:

-- 1 CCI Couple Packet (regularly $39.00) Includes: 2 Collaborative
+- 1 CCI Couple Packet (regularly $39.95) Includes: 2 Collaborative Marriage

-Marriage Skills Workbooks (151 pp. ea.), 1 Awareness Wheel Skills
+Skills Workbooks (145 pp. ea.), 1 Awareness Wheel Skills Floor Mat, 1

-- 1 CCII Couple Packet (regularly $37.00) Includes: 2 Thriving
+- 1 CCII Couple Packet (regularly $37.00) Includes: 2 Thriving Together

-Together Workbooks (182 pp. ea.), 2 AW Pads, 2 Skills Lap Mats
+Workbooks (182 pp. ea.), 2 Awareness Wheel Pads, 2 Skills Lap Mats

-- 1 Core Communication Skills and Processes Workbook (160 pp., regularly
+- 1 CORE COMMUNICATION Skills and Processes Workbook (160 pp., regularly

 $22.00)

-- 1 Couple Communication I Instructor Manual (276 pp., regularly $60.00)
+- 1 COUPLE COMMUNICATION I Instructor Manual (325 pp., regularly $65.00)

-purchased for an additional fee directly from
+additional fee directly from Interpersonal Communication Programs, Inc.

 Institute Leaders:

-Phyllis Miller, Ph.D. and Sherod Miller, Ph.
-D.
+Phyllis Miller, PhD and Sherod Miller, PhD

-produce interpersonal communication and conflict resolution
+and therapy to produce interpersonal communication and conflict resolution

 programs for couples, work groups, and individuals.
 Married over 40 years,